tomasmcguinness/matter-esp32-tiny-dishwasher/README.md

 # ACME Dishwasher

 This code creates a "working" dishwasher that can be connected to and controlled via the Matter Protocol.
+Powered by the ESP32, it supports most of the Matter Dishwasher devicetype with the mandatory OperationalState cluster as well as the optional OnOff and DishwasherMode clusters.

-It supports most of the DishWasher devicetype with the mandatory OperationalState cluster as well as the optional OnOff and DishwasherMode clusters.
+This is a work in progress and far from complete.

 ## Wiring